 STEP 1 – DETERMINE WHICH TYPE OF BURIAL INSURANCE YOU NEED

-If you do not have available funds at the end of your life to cover your final expenses, then a burial insurance policy is all you need.
+If you do not have available funds to cover your final expenses at the end of your life, then a burial insurance policy is all you need.

 Even if you have an existing life insurance policy, you may not want your estate to be depleted by your final burial expenses.
 Having a burial insurance policy is one way to ensure that your whole estate will be available to your family.

-The coverage amount is minimal usually ranging between $2,000 and $50,000 per policy.
-Burial insurance offers beneficiaries a cash benefit that they can decide how to use after you pass away.
+The coverage amount is minimal, usually ranging between $2,000 and $50,000 per policy.
+Burial insurance offers beneficiaries a cash benefit that they can decide how to use after they pass away.